gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 ## Creating a Plugin or Widget Example

-Get started by copying the `plugin-blank-w-ui` example.
+Get started by copying the `plugin-blank-w-ui` or `widget-blank-w-ui` example.

 ### Only Include Source Files